 - Supports healthy jaw tissue – The titanium used in a dental implant bonds to surrounding tissue, and helps it stay strong.

 Got A Missing Tooth?
 Need A Dental Implant?
-Come To Central Periodontics In Canberra & Parramatta!
+Come To Central Periodontics In Canberra City!

-If you need dental implants in Canberra or Parramatta, Central Periodontics is the best choice.
+If you need dental implants in Canberra City, Central Periodontics is the best choice.
 Our specialist dentist has performed thousands of implant procedures.
 With our years of experience, advanced dental technology, and minimally-invasive techniques, we can offer you the best dental implants.

 *Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.